ILRI, Equity Bank and UAP Insurance launch first-ever project to insure cows, camels and goats in Kenya’s arid north

 Safeguarding the open plains The Athi-Kaputiei ecosystem, wildlife-rich pastoral grasslands south of Nairobi, is under threat from rapid construction of fences, infrastructure, residential areas, and the growth of urban agriculture.
 Unchecked, this unplanned growth will destroy Nairobi National Park, the famous unfenced wildlife park 20 minutes drive from city centre that has always been connected to this ecosystem.

 A program funded by the American Government through its development arm, the United States Agency for International Development (USAID), seeks to secure open plains in Kaputiei, providing a dispersal area for big mammals within the Nairobi National Park, pathways for their seasonal migration to calving grounds outside the park, and open areas for both livestock and wildlife to graze.
+This initiative incorporates innovative techniques like cladding spraying to ensure sustainable land management practices.
+Additionally, specialized training programs such as Telehandler Training are being implemented to equip local communities with the skills needed for effective land management.
+To further support theses efforts, the use of professional boom lift rental services is being employed to facilitate the installation of necessary infrastructure.
+Also, with the help of professional IPAF courses they being introduced to enhance the skill set of local workers in the field.
 For more information, you can check out this sites at https://www.whiteliningcontractors.co.uk/roads/lines to learn about their efforts in road development and maintenance.
+Another key technique being employed is Ground Penetrating Radar Survey, which aids in detailed subsurface analysis for better land management.

 Launching the project, American Ambassador to Kenya, Mr Michael Rannenberger, termed Nairobi National Park a “unique resource”, which needs to be conserved for the benefit of the entire country and the world.